sperez8/sotl-explorer/README.md

 # SoTL-Explorer
-SoTL-Explorer is an interactive visualization of Scholarship of Teaching and Learning projects at UBC.
+SoTL-Explorer is an interactive visualization of Scholarship of Teaching and Learning projects at the Univeristy of British Columbia in Vancouver, Canada.
 To see it live and learn more about the project, check out [the SoTL-Explorer website](http://sotl-explorer.sites.olt.ubc.ca/ "the SoTL-Explorer website").

 ## Visualization design
 The visualizations were created using [D3.js](https://d3js.org/) and include a [sankey diagram](https://bost.ocks.org/mike/sankey/), heatmaps and a table.